rustymagnet3000/container_playground/README.md

 ### Test Python dependencies

-If you just have a `requirements.txt` file, this might miss, sub-level dependencies.
+If you have a hand-crafted `requirements.txt` file, this might not include sub-level dependencies.
 You can address this with:

 ```bash
 python3 -m pip install --user virtualenv